Warmiany

 Warmiany is a village in the administrative district of Gmina Bisztynek, within Bartoszyce County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 6 km north of Bisztynek, 18 km south-east of Bartoszyce, and 47 km north-east of the regional capital Olsztyn.

 With the Second Peace of Thorn in 1466, the area became part of the Kingdom of Poland until 1772; 1772-1945 Kingdom of Prussia and Germany (East Prussia).

 When it was part of Germany, the village was known as Schönwalde.